amaterasuzxc/dbmodelgen/README.md

 # dbmodelgen

-## University mastership gragudation project
+## University mastership graduation project

 ### Topic: Research and development of an automatic system for database model generation based on natural language task text.